lilyso/lilyso/README.md

 AS a CONSUMER,
 I WANT a WEBSITE/APP that fits SEAMLESSLY into my life and adds VALUE either through EXPERIENCE or meeting my needs EFFICIENTLY
 SO I can have MORE TIME to do the things I LOVE.

+What's your mantra and favourite language?
+Or do you have a a challenge for me?
+Hit me up at lily@lilyso.net.
+I love to fix things.